Cobbi/cobbi/README.md

 Hi there 👋 <br/>
 I caught fire coding!<br/>
 Cobby, is a software engineer in love with Operations.
 Addicted to servers.<br/>
-Writing code and building things, contributing to Open Source here on Github.
+I enjoy writing code, building things and contributing to Open Source here on Github.

 - 🔭 I’m currently working on climate interative map